 It’s quite steep heading up and had to kick steps occasionally.
 Heading higher I topped out of the haze to perfectly clear blue skies.

 Reaching the 1141, I stopped to put on my softshell over my fleece as the wind was picking up.
-A few groups were huddled before their descent, and I took a photo for some of them and they obliged for me too.
+A few groups were huddled beside the cairn before their descent, and I took a photo for some of them and they obliged for me too.

 I’d made good time to that point, so onwards past the corrie to Sneachda.
 A steady chill wind stung the face and blew a magic carpet of spin-drift across the intricately carved snow, incanting ephemeral snow-genies very chilly but extremely beautiful.
 Banging out pictures on the camera, the wind-chill quickly numbed my digits back into my mitts.